-With many cities still on lock-down, many businesses have already transitioned to a WFH workforce.
+With many cities still on lockdown, many businesses have already transitioned to a WFH workforce.
 This workforce relies greatly on its remote employees attending virtual or online meetings to enhance collaboration and facilitate meetings and discussions.
-Even with the reopening of businesses, it is expected that this trend of virtual meetings will continue.
+Even with the reopening of businesses, this trend of virtual meetings is expected to continue.

-Many businesses such as Facebook have decided to continue their WFH policies.
-This means fewer onsite workers at any given time, and a need for continued virtual meetings to ensure productivity and enhance collaboration.
+Many businesses like Facebook have decided to continue their WFH policies.
+This means fewer onsite workers at any given time and continued virtual meetings are needed to ensure productivity and enhance collaboration.
 Time to get used to Zoom meetings and Slack messages!

 4. Smaller office sizes and fewer conference rooms

 Businesses are looking at downsizing.
 With the reduction of onsite employees and workers, many will not require the large office spaces they currently have from before the COVID-19 pandemic occurred.
-If rotating schedules and staggering onsite employees is managed well, businesses can now reduce the amount of office space required.
+If rotating schedules and staggering onsite employees are managed well, businesses can now reduce the required office space.
 This greatly reduces overhead expenses and rental costs.

 Also, with many remote employees participating in virtual meetings, there will not be a need for large or multiple conference rooms.
 While businesses are looking at converting these conference rooms into individual offices to allow for social distancing, many are willing to forgo these conference rooms altogether.